zivmax/cs132-elevator/doc/validation_doc/validation.md

 A[] (El1.c_floor >= MIN_FLOOR && El1.c_floor <= MAX_FLOOR) and (El2.c_floor >= MIN_FLOOR && El2.c_floor <= MAX_FLOOR)

 /*
-passenger eventually reaches the floor
+passenger eventually reaches the floor (all relevant passengers for the call type) */
+A<> (callPlacedUp || callPlacedDown) imply ((P1.Arrived) and (P2.Arrived) and (P3.Arrived))

+/*
+System is free of deadlocks
 */
-A<> (callPlacedUp || callPlacedDown) imply ((P1.Arrived) and (P2.Arrived) and (P3.Arrived))
+A[] not deadlock
 ```

 - All validations are passed

 <div align=center>
 <img src="./imgs/UPPAAL/multi_pass.png" width="600"/>
 </div>